strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 interval configurable.
 The poll interval will be configurable using the existing `client.quota.callback.static.storage.check-interval` property (default is 0 - disabled).

+Setting `client.quota.callback.static.storage.hard` or `client.quota.callback.static.storage.soft` would be incompatible with the cluster sourced volumes and fail configuration of the plugin.

 ##### Admin Client Configuration

-To obtain log dir descriptions though the admin api we need to construct an admin client.
-We intend to connect to the replication listener and will piggyback on the broker's existing SSL configuration to obtain keystore/truststore properties.
+To obtain log dir descriptions through the admin api we need to construct an admin client.

-If using cluster sourced volumes we will expose these optional properties to customise the admin connection:
+If using cluster sourced volumes we require the admin client bootstrap to be configured using `client.quota.callback.kafka.admin.bootstrap.servers`

-1. `client.quota.callback.kafka.listener.name` (default `replication-9091`)
-2. `client.quota.callback.kafka.listener.port` (default `9091`)
-3. `client.quota.callback.kafka.listener.protocol` (default `SSL`)
-4. `client.quota.callback.kafka.clientIdPrefix` (default `__strimzi`)

-Setting `client.quota.callback.static.storage.hard` or `client.quota.callback.static.storage.soft` would be incompatible with the cluster sourced volumes and fail configuration of the plugin.

-The admin client will re-use the broker SSL configuration
+Additional admin client configuration can be passed using the form `client.quota.callback.kafka.admin.${configuration}`.
+For example: `client.quota.callback.kafka.admin.security.protocol=SSL`

+The strimzi-kafka-operator would be responsible for configuring the admin client to connect to the replication listener of the broker.

 ##### Limit Type Configuration